kaustubh202/kaustubh202.github.io/_pages/about.md

 I'm also a part of the [Data Science Group](https://dsgiitr.in/) at IITR.
 Outside the world of code and equations, I find peace in music.
 I sing, play the piano, and often turn to music when I need to slow down and think clearly.
 I also represent my institute in athletics and swimming  - which adds a whole different rhythm to life.

 If you're curious about my work, feel free to explore my projects or CV.
-And if you’d like to collaborate, chat, or just share a song recommendation - just say hi.
+And if you’d like to collaborate, chat, or want to share a song recommendation - just say hi.